RakhithJK/freedomofpress-dangerzone-wiki/Installing-Dangerzone.md

 ### Fedora

 Follow [these instructions](https://docs.docker.com/install/linux/docker-ce/fedora/) to install Docker CE.
 Make sure enable the service.
 (Docker CE appears to work better than Docker that comes in the Fedora repositories.)
+If you still have an issue with getting Docker working, [this may help](https://docs.docker.com/install/linux/docker-ce/fedora/).

 We have repositories for Fedora 30 and 31.
 Add this repository following [these instructions](https://packagecloud.io/firstlookmedia/code/install#manual-rpm), or by running this script: